 Other organisms with different trophic level were introduced in the tank so as to create an IMTA environment (Coll et al., 2025).
 These organisms were sea urchins (Paracentrotus lividus), sea snails (Monodonta turbinata), sea cucumbers (Holothuria tubulosa) and macroalgae (Ulva rigida, Cystoseira mediterranea).
 (Include density table?)

-In (month-year), one month after the beginning of the experimental period, (Nº) anemones from different baskets were selected as experimental group, and they were sectioned in two through their pharyngeal biradial axis.
+Inone month after the beginning of the experimental period, (Nº) anemones from different baskets were selected as experimental group, and they were sectioned in two through their pharyngeal biradial axis.
 Both halves were then left to heal, so as to generate two different clonal individuals.
 (More information on healing process).

-Sampling was carried out at two different temporal stages.
-The first sampling (T0) took place 4 weeks after the sectioning procedure, once the anemones had had time to heal completely.
+4 weeks after the sectioning procedure, once the anemones had had time to heal completely a first sampling (T1) took place ,.
 (Mortality).
-9 sectioned anemones were selected, as well as 9 control anemones which had not undergone the procedure.
-The second sampling (T1) took place 16 weeks after, in month year, and again 9 control anemones and 9 sectioned anemones were collected.
+9 sectioned anemones were selected (3 per bascket), as well as 9 control anemones (3 per basket) which had not undergone the procedure.
+The second sampling (T2) took place 16 weeks after, in month year, and again 9 control anemones and 9 sectioned anemones were collected.
 In both samples, each anemone was snap-frozen in liquid nitrogen and stored at -80 ºC.
 The column and tentacles of each individual was homogenized separately (Heidolph Instruments) in 100 mM Tris, 0.1 EDTA and 0.1% Triton buffer (pH 7.8) at a 1:4 ratio (w/v).
 Extracts were then centrifuged at 16 000 rpm for 30 minutes at 4 ºC (Sigma 3 K30), and the supernatant was collected and stored at -80 ºC for posterior analysis.

 2.2.
 Oxidative status assays